Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations: Weight Windows for Global Transport Problems

 where $\rho \geq 1$ is the window width parameter.

-Let consider a particle having a weight $w_P$.
-If the particle is in the $i^{th}$ cell during the $n^{th}$ time interval and $w_P>ww_i^{n,ceiling}$, the particle will be split into $N_d$ daughter particles, where $N_d~=~\lceil \frac{w_P}{ww_{i}^{n}}\rceil$.
+Let us consider a particle having a weight $w_P$.
+If the particle is in the $i^{th}$ cell during the $n^{th}$ time interval and $w_P>ww_i^{n,ceiling}$, the particle will be split into $N_d$ daughter particles, where $N_d = \lceil \frac{w_P}{ww_{i}^{n}}\rceil$.
 The original particles weight is distributed onto its daughter particles.
-If $w_P~<~ww_i^{n,floor}$, then the particle will be rouletted with survival probability $p =\frac{w_P}{ww_{i}^{n}}$ and if it survives, it will be assigned $w_P = ww_i^n$.
+If $w_P<ww_i^{n,floor}$, then the particle will be rouletted with survival probability $p =\frac{w_P}{ww_{i}^{n}}$ and if it survives, it will be assigned $w_P = ww_i^n$.
 Combined, these processes ensure that the weights of all particles in the cell fall within the window of that cell.
 Note that this process preserves the total weight of all particles and does not introduce any bias into the solution.

 Since particles with weights higher than the ceiling are split, it is possible for cells with very low ceilings to experience excessive splitting. \ This also occurs in regions of the domain where the solution has a large gradient, such as wave fronts.
 When the window centers, $ww_{i}^{n}$, approach zero, the number of daughter particles, $\lceil\frac{w_P}{ww_{i}^{n}}\rceil$, grows by orders of magnitude.
 Time dependent weight windows can cause excessive splitting \cite{Landman_McClarren_Madsen_Long_2014,Wollaber_2008}.
 In thermal radiative transfer, where waves are common feature, several modifications have been developed to artificially raise the window center near the wave front \cite{Wollaber_2008,Cooper_diss_1999}.
-The weight window center defined by Eq. \eqref{ww-center} limits splitting by ensuring the window centers never fall below $\varepsilon_{min}$.
-The shape of the original window centers is preserved and scaled to fit above the minimum.
+To limit excessive splitting in this work, we define a modified window center given by